twrchtrwyth/twrchtrwyth.github.io/_posts/2022-03-09-the-first-leg.md

 Actually, all flights to Bangkok over the past week (at least: we didn't look any further back) have been cancelled.
 Ellen pointed out that Bangkok is not part of either the *Test & Go* or *Sandbox* schemes, so actually it's unlikely anyone is flying there, which hopefully explains today's cancellation.

 More importantly, the little convenience stores in the airport still stock korvapuusti, and they are as delicious as ever.
 We briefly considered heading in to the centre of Helsinki, but it is currently at the daily high temperature of a whole degree centigrade, and everything is covered in a blanket of snow.
 Given that we are packed in preparation for >30°C temperatures, we decided an excursion would be unwise.

+On the flight we watched *Druk*, a Danish film in which a bunch of teachers test the premise that "humans are born with a blood alcohol content that is 0.05% too low", i.e. will they function better during their midlife crises when two pints deep.
+Was worth watching just for the glorious Mads Mikkelsen dancing at the end.